shramdas/VARV/README.md

 PROCESS Execute the set of instruction specified above this line (and after the previous instance of PROCESS)

 ## Additional Options
+EPACTSDIR Location of EPACTS if EPACTS is not on system path KINSHIPFILE Kinship file, if one has been generated previously ANNOTFILE Annotation for variants, one variant per line.
+PVALUETHRESHOLD
+GENELIST
+GROUPFILE
+SINGLEMARKERTEST

 ## Example